Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 executes the requested command.
 `su` and `mount` commands also use the SUID bit.

+The `/bin/passwd` command used to modify the password of the current user also has the SUID bit.
+It is required, because it needs to modify the user password hash in `/etc/shadow` that is only writable by root.

 The SUID mechanism can be a serious security risk, and should be used only on compiled binary files, when absolutely needed.
 For example, if we set the SUID bit to the `python3` binary, it will allow any user to run any Python script as root !